jbalerna/SESYNC_JustWater/README.md

 **Accomplishments this week**

 * Set up GitHub repository with an RProject and added collaborators
-* Created a connection with the National River Restoration Science Synthesis database for analysis
+* Created a connection with the [National River Restoration Science Synthesis database](https://github.com/khondula/nrrss) for analysis
 * Looked through variables available for analysis - e.g., project size, project budget, project location
 * Connected census data for assessment of the question: "Where do restoration projects occur and how does that vary with sociodemographics?"
 * Created some visualizations of restoration project sites in MD and median income as well as looking at stream location as a confounding variable

+**Next steps**

+* Updating code to be able to do some regression analysis of the correlation between project site locations (or budget, etc) and different sociodemographics
+* Consider some issues with the data: how do we adjust for sociodemographic change (e.g., what happens before and after restoration projects are completed?)